 Video-on-demand streaming services such as YouTube, Netflix and Amazon Instant Video all offer films and TV shows, some free, some paid-for.
 But the biggest news is that Ultra HD Blu-ray discs and players are here.

 While the players were promised before the end of 2015, we had to wait until March 2016 to see the Panasonic DMP-UB900 in our test rooms.
 Since then, we've looked at the Samsung UBD-K8500, Panasonic DMP-UB700, and the Ultra HD Blu-ray player in Microsoft's new Xbox One S console.
-And Oppo's first Ultra HD Blu-ray player, the UDP-203 should hit the shelves soon.
-It never rains but it pours.

 We're also seeing more Ultra HD Blu-ray discs going on sale in the UK - and not only the latest releases.